 Location: El Born

 Espai Born is a beautiful coworking space located in the heart of Barcelona’s old city center.
-El Born is where I lived for part of my time in Barcelona, and it’s possibly my favorite neighborhood.
+El Born is where I lived for part of my time and it’s possibly my favorite neighborhood in Barcelona.
 This coworking space captures the essence of Born perfectly in its aesthetic with exposed brick walls, modern-rustic decor, and an overall cozy feel.
 Espai Born has several shared tables to work from, a coffee and tea station, and very strong wifi!
 The coworking space is located underground so natural light is lacking, but it works in this cozy environment.
 It’s the perfect spot to work on your laptop while cozing up with a cup of coffee.

 Felisa Cowork is a small but bright coworking space in the beautiful area of Vila de Gracia – one of my other favorite areas in Barcelona.
 This coworking space was the most sought after out of all the ones I tried, perhaps due to its ideal location in Gracia, away from tourists, or due to its great work environment.
 I tried this spot with one of my Barcelona digital nomad friends and fellow blogger, Daisy.
 The space has just 12 open desks, keeping the amount of people limited.
 This allows digital nomads to really focus on their work.
 The desks are spacious and comfortable, and each guest gets their own to get organized as they please.
 I appreciate this as I usually have my laptop, camera, planner, and notebook with me for work and sometimes shared tables can feel cramped with all my stuff out.
 Felisa Cowork also has a nice kitchen where you have free access to coffee, a range of teas, and fruit.
 This was my favorite coworking space in Barcelona for productivity.